Teaching English in China

 Food in China

 Chinese food is famous all over the world, but you may be shocked by its surprising range and variety of ingredients if you’ve only eaten in Chinese restaurants abroad.
-Chinese food has countless delicious and fantastic dishes.
-And people from different areas have different cuisine types, which can be bland, sweet, salty, spicy, or sour.
+Chinese food has countless delicious and fantastic dishes, all of which change from region to region.

 Stories from China